swsnu/swpp-team4/README.md

 #### 2. Setup environment for running QuantCash Front & Backend

 For now, these steps assume that you are using Windows 10 as all 4 members are developing under such environment.
+Please install npm modules with yarn and start frontend server with `yarn start`

 ##### (1) setup virtual environment for backend